-- When reviewing a member's medical record, documentation must include evidence of a complete functional assessment and the date when it was performed. - Notations for a complete functional status assessment must include one of the following: - Notation that Activities of Daily Living (ADL) were assessed or that at least five of the following were assessed: bathing, dressing, eating, transferring [e.g., getting in and out of chairs], using toilet, walking. - Notation that Instrumental Activities of Daily Living (IADL) were assessed or at least four of the following were assessed: shopping for groceries, driving or using public transportation, using the telephone, cooking or meal preparation, housework, home repair, laundry, taking medications, handling finances. - Result of assessment using a standardized functional status assessment tool, not limited to: - SF-36[®]. - Assessment of Living Skills and Resources (ALSAR).
+- When reviewing a member's medical record, documentation must include evidence of a complete functional status assessment and the date when it was performed. - Notations for a complete functional status assessment must include one of the following: - Notation that Activities of Daily Living (ADL) were assessed or that at least five of the following were assessed: bathing, dressing, eating, transferring [e.g., getting in and out of chairs], using toilet, walking. - Notation that Instrumental Activities of Daily Living (IADL) were assessed or at least four of the following were assessed: shopping for groceries, driving or using public transportation, using the telephone,

+- cooking or meal preparation, housework, home repair, laundry, taking medications, handling finances.

+- Result of assessment using a standardized functional status assessment tool, not limited to:

+- SF-36[®].

+- Assessment of Living Skills and Resources (ALSAR).

+- Barthel ADL Index Physical Self-Maintenance (ADLS) Scale.

+- Bayer ADL (B-ADL) Scale.

+- Barthel Index.

+- Edmonton Frail Scale.

+- Extended ADL (EADL) Scale.

+- Groningen Frailty Index.

-- Barthel ADL Index Physical Self-Maintenance (ADLS) Scale. - Bayer ADL (B-ADL) Scale. - Barthel Index. - Extended ADL (EADL) Scale. - Independent Living Scale (ILS). - Katz Index of Independence in ADL. - Kenny Self-Care Evaluation. - Klein-Bell ADL Scale. - Kohlman Evaluation of Living Skills (KELS). - Lawton & Brody's IADL scales. - Patient Reported Outcome Measurement Information System (PROMIS) Global or Physical Function Scales. - Notation that at least three of the following four components were assessed: - Cognitive status. - Ambulation status. - Hearing, vision and speech (i.e., sensory ability). - Other functional independence (e.g., exercise, ability to perform job). - A functional status assessment limited to an acute or single condition, event or body system (e.g., lower back, leg) does not meet criteria for a comprehensive functional status assessment.
-The components of the functional status assessment numerator may take place during separate visits within the reporting period. - Do not include comprehensive functional status assessments performed in an acute inpatient setting. - Notation alone that cranial nerves were assessed does not meet criteria for the sensory ability component.
-Documentation of assessment of cranial nerves corresponding specifically to hearing (cranial nerve VIII), vision (cranial nerve II) and speech (cranial nerve XII) with a result or finding meets criteria for this component. - Notation that a member spoke with the provider during a visit (e.g., documentation that states the member "reports," "denies," "stated" or "discussed") does not meet criteria for the speech (sensory ability) component.
-The intent is to find documentation that the provider performed a qualitative assessment of the member's speech functioning.
+- Independent Living Scale (ILS).

+- Katz Index of Independence in ADL.

+- Kenny Self-Care Evaluation.

+- Klein-Bell ADL Scale.

+- Kohlman Evaluation of Living Skills (KELS).

+- Lawton & Brody's IADL scales.

+- Patient Reported Outcome Measurement Information System (PROMIS) Global or Physical Function Scales.

+- A functional status assessment limited to an acute or single condition, event or body system (e.g., lower back, leg) does not meet criteria for a comprehensive functional status assessment.
+The components of the functional status assessment numerator may take place during separate visits within the reporting period.

+- Do not include comprehensive functional status assessments performed in an acute inpatient setting.

+- This measure does not require a specific setting.
+Therefore, services rendered during a telephone visit, e-visit, or virtual check-in meet criteria.